darioielardi/twirk/docs/best_practices.md

 use an extra bool field, or use `google/protobuf.wrappers.proto` messages (which can be nil in go).

-## Twirp Errors
+## twirk Errors

 Protocol Buffers do not specify errors.
-You can always add an extra field on the returned message for the error, but Twirp has an excellent system that you should use instead:
+You can always add an extra field on the returned message for the error, but twirk has an excellent system that you should use instead:

- * Familiarize yourself with the possible [Twirp error codes](errors.md) and use the ones that make sense for each situation (i.e. `InvalidArgument`, `NotFound`, `Internal`).
+ * Familiarize yourself with the possible [twirk error codes](errors.md) and use the ones that make sense for each situation (i.e. `InvalidArgument`, `NotFound`, `Internal`).
 The codes are very straightforward and are almost the same as in gRPC.
- * Always return a `twirp.Error`.
-Twirp allows you to return a regular `error`, that will get wrapped with `twirp.InternalErrorWith(err)`, but it is better if you explicitly wrap it yourself.
-Being explicit makes the server and the client to always return the same twirp errors, which is more predictable and easier for unit tests.
+ * Always return a `twirk.Error`. twirk allows you to return a regular `error`, that will get wrapped with `twirk.InternalErrorWith(err)`, but it is better if you explicitly wrap it yourself.
+Being explicit makes the server and the client to always return the same twirk errors, which is more predictable and easier for unit tests.
  * Include possible errors on the `.proto` file (add comments to RPC methods).
  * But there's no need to document all the obvious `Internal` errors, which can